NLnetLabs/connectbyname/notes/dns-client-proxy.md

 SUB-OPTION-LENGTH

-: 2 (this option defines a 16-bit flags field
+: 2 (this sub-option defines a 16-bit flags field

 U